hkwu/ghastly/docs/guide.md

 })
 ```

-#### Sending Multiple Responses
+#### The `dispatch()` Function
-It's often desirable to send more than one response type from the same handler.
-Unfortunately, this is not possible with the tools we've described up to this point.
+It's often desirable to send more than one response from the same handler.
+For instance, commands which query third party services such as a weather API may take several seconds to complete.
+In order to improve the user experience, it's often best to dispatch a message prior to making an asynchronous request to inform the user that there may be a delay.

+Unfortunately, the response flow we just described is simply not possible with what we've seen so far.
 You can't return more than one value from a function, so you'll be stuck with dispatching responses manually (what a pain!).

 In order to facilitate response flows which dispatch multiple times, Ghastly injects the `dispatch()` helper into your handler's context.